 PASTORAL CARE COMMITTEE

-For purposes of discussion I have included this section from the canon.
+For purposes of discussion this document includes this section from the canon.

 (i) providing leadership for the understanding and development of family living,

 (ii) providing leadership in helping the parish to be aware of the social needs of their community and assisting in planning to meet those needs,

 (iii) nurturing leadership in providing for hospital visits, visits to the sick or shut-ins or both, crisis supports, in-home communions and newcomer welcoming,